Hobart: Architecture

-Hobart is also home to many historic churches.
+Hobart is home to many historic churches.
 The Scots Church (formerly known as St Andrew's) was built in Bathurst Street from 1834 to 1836, and a small sandstone building within the churchyard was used as the city's first Presbyterian Church.
-The Salamanca Place warehouses and the Theatre Royal were also constructed in this period.
-The Greek revival St George's Anglican Church in Battery Point was completed in 1838, and a classical tower, designed by James Blackburn, was added in 1847.
-St Joseph's was built in 1840.
-St David's Cathedral, Hobart's first cathedral, was consecrated in 1874.
+St John's in New Town, featuring a clocktower and turrets, sat in the middle of the Queens Orphanage complex (now near the Hobart City High School) from 1835.
+The Greek revival St George's Anglican Church in Battery Point was completed in 1838, and a classical tower designed by James Blackburn (who also designed the Holy Trinity Church) was added in 1847.
+St Joseph's was built in 1840 and the Davey Street Congregational Church in 1857.
+St David's Cathedral, Hobart's first, was consecrated in 1874.
+The grand Queen Anne style Mount Saint Canice (1893) sits above Sandy Bay.